abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/completed.png "sqlsearch")

-    - **Note:** You can ignore any error or warning messages that appear after the output line: "**SQL Server - Azure Arc resources: SQL VM created**".
+   > **Note:** You can ignore any error or warning messages that appear after the output line: "**SQL Server - Azure Arc resources: SQL VM created**".

-1. Bring back the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
+1. Bring back the browser window where you had opened Azure Portal and search for **Azure Arc | SQL Server instances**.
 If you are already on that page, you will need to click on the Refresh button.
 On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.

    ![](.././media/hybrid36.png "sqlsearch")